Building a Robust Social Media Management Strategy

 Nail your brand’s look and plaster it across your business’ social presence, but tailor it to each platform.
-Make sure you all your logos, bios, icons and header displays are sized correctly to each platform’s specifications.
-You want your brand’s look to subtly boost your brand’s awareness on social, not take away from it.
+Make sure all of your logos, bios, icons, and header displays are sized correctly to each platform’s specifications.
+You want your brand’s look to subtly boost your brand’s awareness on social media, not take away from it.

 3. Create a Routine

-If you’re running a business, and its ancillary social accounts, a schedule, or content calendar, is a must.
-Both Buffer and Hootsuite, and other social management applications, have functions to help you schedule your business’ posts.
+If you’re running a business and its ancillary social accounts, a schedule, or content calendar, routine is a must.
+Both Buffer, Hootsuite, and other social management applications have functions to help you schedule your business’ posts.
 Ideally, you’ll want your social content scheduled at least a month in advance, taking into account any of the following:

 Get your social media followers to expect your posts at certain times of the day or week, on every platform you’re on.
-Know what your clients want and deliver to them on social, which hopefully will lead them to your checkout.
+Know what your clients want and deliver to them on social media, hopefully leading them to your checkout.

 4. Engage Your Followers